Network Troubleshooting via the OSI Model

 When a user tries to use a network service such as http (viewing a web page), ftp (file transfer), or email etc they are starting at the Application layer.
+Please DO NOT confuse the Application layer with applications installed on a PC!
 Then the request or data has to pass down the remaining layers of the OSI model (a process called encapsulation) and then up the layers on the target computer (a process called decapsulation).
 It is in the passing down these layers that our internet connection has become corrupted or misconfigured, we just need to identify where.

 In order to troubleshoot an internet connection we can either start at the bottom of the OSI model (bottom up troubleshooting) or the top (top down troubleshooting).
 Or we can take a guess and use "divide and conquer" troubleshooting, which will identify problems at the Network Layer.